 - Recall what every person sitting at the bar is drinking for the next round.

-Also, have a good stock of drinks in your memory bank.
+Have a good stock of drinks in your memory bank, too.
 Begin by learning the most popular and any local favorites, then add new ones as you go along.Continue to 5 of 10 below.

 05 of 10